Donald Trump: Middle East wars

-Personnel, 2025–present
+Personnel (2025–present)

 In his second term, Trump selected cabinet members with personal loyalty to him, with the "focus on loyalty over subject-matter expertise".
 In February 2025, the White House stated that Elon Musk was a special government employee.
 Trump gave Musk's Department of Government Efficiency (DOGE) access to many federal government agencies.
 Musk's teams operated in eighteen departments and agencies in the administration's first month, including in the Treasury Department's $5 trillion payment system, the Small Business Administration, the Office of Personnel Management, and the General Services Administration.

-Judiciary, 2025–present

-Federal judges found many of the administration's actions to be illegal.
-Following legal setbacks, Trump increased his criticism of the judiciary and called for impeachment of federal judges who ruled against him.
-By mid-July, a Washington Post analysis found he defied judges and the courts in roughly one third of all cases against him, actions which were described by legal experts as unprecedented for any presidential administration.

-Multiple analyses conducted by academic scholars and The New York Times found that both Republican and Democratic judicial appointees have found numerous constitutional and statutory flaws with Trump administration policies.

-His administration asserted a constitutional right to ignore federal law in its justification of several actions such as in his refusal to enforce a federal ban on TikTok, with legal experts describing it as claiming a "constitutional power to immunize private parties to commit otherwise illegal acts with impunity".